xIsra/Sass-Useful-Mixin-Collection/README.md

-# Sass-Usefull-Mixin-Collection
+# Sass-Useful-Mixin-Collection
-All most usefull sass/scss mixins from around the web.
+All most useful sass/scss mixins from around the web.

 ## Installation
 Add the file manualy just use